 The present day LGBTQ+ Pride Flag has only 6 colors which are placed in equal-sized horizontal stripes.
 The indigo (#400098) and turquoise (#00C0C0) from the original flag were merged into one blue stripe and hot pink (#FF69B6) was removed.
 The flag now has (from the top) red, orange, yellow, green, blue and violet; and their closest Pantone® values are 185 C, 1375 C, 101 C, 356 C, 2736 C and 2415 C, respectively.

-Several variants of the rainbow flag have been introduced and flown at “Pride Parades” since.
+Several variants of the rainbow flag have been introduced and flown at “Pride Parades” since then.
 A 9-striped flag, based on the original 8-striped one, has a white stripe in the middle.
 It surfaced on 12 February 2018 at the Love Fest carnival in São Paulo.
 The white stripe completes the full sexual spectrum and also symbolises peace and union.